 - The monsoon season might start while you are trekking.

 - The leeches might start coming out in the elevations below 2400 meters if it starts to rain.

 - It can be hot and humid in the lower elevation areas.

 - Insects in the lower altitude areas can bite you – bring along suitable insecticide.

 - June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
-Landslides can block roads causing delays in your holiday program (3rd week of June is early monsoon, unlikely for landslides, but one never knows).
+In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is early monsoon, unlikely for landslides, but one never knows).

 June 2018 received more rain than usual in the first two weeks, and there was very little precipitation for the second half when the monsoon should have started.

 Trekking regions that are in the Rainshadow areas:

 You will be visiting one of the scenic trekking trails in the monsoon season in Nepal.
 Once an independent Kingdom that was later annexed into Nepal’s territory, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
 Back Packers are not allowed to trek here—the Buddhists who once followers of the Bon religion inhabits the upper Mustang predominantly.
 Upper Mustang is a high altitude desert.
 During the monsoon season, you will witness the rivers’ increased water level, including the holy and mighty Kali Gandaki River.